musabalfarizi/jojonomic/README.md

 ## Pull Request ##
 Fork this repo to your private repo, then start create the code.
 After creating the code, make pull request to master branch than inform us.

-## Database and Programming Language
+## Database and Programming Language ##
-Use Go and MongoDB.
+Use programming language: Go, Rust, Typescript, Java, or any Strict Typed Language.
+Use database MongoDB, Firestore, or any NoSQL.
 Make sure to comply SOLID Principle.
 Put all configuration in environment variable.
-Use https://github.com/joho/godotenv for load environment from a file.
+Use env loader (like https://github.com/joho/godotenv) for load environment from a file.
 Share your postman collection in your pull request.

+## Deployment ##
+Put makefile or install.sh in the main path.
+You can use dockerfile, kubernetes yaml file, or native compiler (go and rust).

 ## Endpoints
 ### Root List